mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 There's a bit of intermediate-to-advanced SQL in the above query, due to the fact that the `histogram_percentiles` UDF returns an _array_ of results in a column (rather than a full-blown table) -- we wrangle the results into something we can handle using the [`UNNEST`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#unnest) operator combined with a cross-join at the end.
 If you don't immediately understand this, don't worry: it's just an implementation detail.

-## Creating a time series of change over time
+## Viewing change of percentiles over time

 Knowing the approximate distribution of results on a given day is sort of interesting, but probably not what we really want: what we're usually interested in is the evolution of results _over time_.
 In particular, segmenting by `build_id` (a date-like structure in the main ping representing when Firefox was built) is a useful technique, as it allows us to see if changes to Firefox itself may have caused the distribution to change.